Snagovskiy-Denis/.Machinefiles/README.md

 It might be better to use AUR helper (such as aura) for synchronization

 After fresh installation, you may need to enable some of the daemonized services.

-## bin

-Runnable scripts are stored in `binary files` folder

-## Crontab

-Run `crontab ./crontab` to replace your current crontab with ./crontab contents, or use `crontab -e` to alter your crontab manually.

 ## TODO